Family trusts that own land suffer additional stamp duty and land tax. This is because states believe all Family Trusts have foreigners.

 There are no foreigners in my Family Trust.
 I am a proud third-generation Australian!

-Family trust beneficiaries are not limited to persons expressly named as Trustees, or Appointors including you and your children.
+Family trust beneficiaries are not limited to persons expressly named as Trustees or Appointors, including you and your children.
 Beneficiaries extend to the members of any class of persons who can potentially benefit from the family trust.

 The family trust’s trustee (acting under the direction of the Appointor) can distribute to literally 1,000s of people.